yarnthen/yarnthencohosking/_posts/2018-03-22-battle-city-unity-19.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 18 : Battle Status Board"
+title: "Battle City in Unity Part 18 : Battle Status Board"
-excerpt: Recreate Battle City in Unity Part 18
+excerpt: Battle City in Unity Part 18
 summary: This post is part 18 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 This post is to design the Battle Status Board(BSB) which is the information panel to right of the Gameplay area.
 The code itself is not a lot, but creating the design for it is(at least for me).